 Our HND Electrical and Electronic Engineering will teach you core engineering principles and demonstrate how the knowledge you gain can be used effectively in the workplace.
 The HND Electrical and Electronic Engineering is designed to refine your skills, and is ideal for engineers working in electronic design, power engineering, manufacture and maintenance.

-The HND takes three years to complete part-time.
-The course length will vary depending on your existing qualifications, for example, HNC graduates progress straight to the final stages of the course.
+HNC graduates progress straight to the final stages of the course at Level 5.
 On successful completion of the HND Electrical and Electronic Engineering, you could progress onto our BSc (Hons) Electrical and Electronic Engineering ‘top up’ course.

-The HND lectrical and Electronic Engineering course is delivered through a range of lectures, tutorials and practical workshops.
+The HND Electrical and Electronic Engineering course is delivered through a range of lectures, tutorials and practical workshops.
 You will be required to attend the university one day a week.

 Assessment methods include assignments, coursework and class tests, as well as preparing and delivering presentations to develop your communication skills.